CellularSyntax/cellularsyntax.github.io/_posts/2023-08-12-modeling-the-human-sinoatrial-node.md

     return rates
 ```

-#### Function: <code>`computeAlgebraic`</code>
+#### Compute Algebraic Variables

-The computeAlgebraic function computes algebraic variables, which are derived from the state variables but are not part of the differential equations themselves.
+The <code>computeAlgebraic</code> function computes algebraic variables, which are derived from the state variables but are not part of the differential equations themselves.
 These can represent various quantities of interest in the model.

 ```python